-What Can a Handyman Do in Jupiter, Florida?
+What Can a Handyman Do Without a License in Jupiter, Florida?

 In Jupiter (Palm Beach County), Florida does not issue a general “handyman license.”
 Instead, most construction trades are regulated through the Florida Construction Industry Licensing Board (DBPR) at the state level or through local (county/municipal) licensing for certain “registered” contractors.
 A common handyman pathway is to stay within Florida’s minor-repair/maintenance scope and avoid any work that constitutes “contracting” (especially structural, roofing, electrical, plumbing, HVAC) or that requires a permit; Jupiter/Palm Beach permits and local Business Tax Receipts still apply.